NangoHQ/nango/README.md

 let result = await nango.auth('github', '<user-id>');
 ```

--   in your backend fetch always up to date data with our fully typed SDK:
+-   in your backend, fetch always up to date data with our fully typed SDK:

 ```ts
 let contacts = await nango.crm.getContacts('<user-id>');
 ```

--   or only use the (O)Auth service and make any API call with the access token:
+-   or only use the (O)Auth service and make any API call with the access token (or [proxy]()):

 ```ts
 let token = await nango.getToken('github', '<user-id>');